Nancypatel1103/ComplianceClient/WHITELIST/Whitelist.md

 # WhiteList
 ## What is WhiteList
+Within the Cloud Gateway, a Whitelist is an array of configurations that permits specific features or objects but limits the access of others.
+Selectively allowed objects, allowed domains, and allowed IP addresses are all instances of Whitelist settings in the context of a Cloud Gateway configuration.
 ## Why do we need WhiteList
+To regulate and oversee the passage of traffic to the Cloud Gateway, whitelist configurations are required.
+They provide an individual way of network access that allows users to specify which domains, IP addresses, and subdomains can be utilized or banned.
+Cloud Gateway services are employed effectively, securely, and in compliance thanks to the Whitelist.
 ## How to configure WhiteList
 1. First you have to link CE with PE.
 How to link CE with PE is explained here ([How Enable CGW](#how-enable-cgw)).
 2. Click on the **GATEWAY** menu located on the left side.